stackitcloud/marketplace-reference-code/README.md

 # STACKIT Marketplace Reference Code

-This repository contains reference implementations for integrating with the STACKIT Marketplace, demonstrating the subscription flow and token validation process.
+This repository contains reference implementations for **vendors** looking to integrate with the **STACKIT Marketplace**, demonstrating the subscription approval flow and token validation process.

 ## What is the STACKIT Marketplace?

-The STACKIT Marketplace is a digital platform connecting STACKIT customers with third-party digital products, serving as the technological foundation for rapidly expanding the STACKIT portfolio and building industry-specific cloud offerings.
+The [STACKIT Marketplace](docs.stackit.cloud/Marketplace) is a digital platform connecting STACKIT customers with third-party digital products, serving as the technological foundation for rapidly expanding the STACKIT portfolio and building industry-specific cloud offerings.
 It provides access to a diverse range of products, from IaaS and SaaS to licenses, professional services, and datasets.

 ## Supported Languages